Crucified (Army of Lovers song): Usage in media and cover versions

 The music video of "Crucified" was used in an episode of American animated television series Beavis and Butt-Head.

 The song was played in Gabriel Aghion's 1996 film, Pédale douce, and was thus included in the track listing of the soundtrack.
 It was also played in the film Marock (2005), and was in the video game Just Dance 4 on the Wii.

 Alexander Bard's music project, Gravitonas, used a sample of the song on the track "Sacrifice" from their 2012 EP Black Ceremony.

+Ghost covered the song as part of their 2013 EP, If You Have Ghost.

-In 2021, Azerbaijani singer Efendi sampled the first few seconds of Crucified for her track "Mata Hari", which would represent Azerbaijan in Eurovision 2021.
+In 2021, Azerbaijani singer Efendi sampled the first few seconds of "Crucified" for her track "Mata Hari", which would represent Azerbaijan in Eurovision 2021.

+In 2022, after the release of STONE OCEAN, the 6th part of JoJo's Bizarre Adventure, the song started being frequently used in videos of one of the characters, Enrico Pucci using his Stand, Made in Heaven.